Welcome, this site contains useful information regarding Breast Implant Illness (BII).

 Inflammation & Toxicity

 Breast implants are a controversial subject that are still advertised as safe by plastic surgeons, doctors, and the medical community when in fact they cause many health issues.
 When you hear about breast implants, doctors generally focus on the look and local complications – without disclosing the persistent foreign body reaction, adjuvant effects of silicone toxicity, heavy metal exposure, how the implants release gel bleed, the development of biofilm around implants (causing persistent low grade chronic bacterial infections, chronic inflammation, capsular contracture, etc), and how the implants are oxidized in the body (causing free radical/oxidative damage).
 These weaken the immune system and result in a systemic cascade of negative health issues, which may include autoantibodies and autoimmune diseases, endocrine dysfunction, thyroid/adrenal problems, gut dysbiosis, bacterial and viral infections, and more.
 Breast implants consist of two large foreign bodies composed of 40+ chemicals and have semipermeable shells that leak gel bleed of silicone, Heavy Metals, and chemicals from the day they are implanted, causing profound illnesses.
 These abrasive substances are toxic and inflammatory to our cells and body processes, such as the immune and endocrine systems.
 The “new and improved” cohesive silicone breast implants also release gel bleed and contain aggressive chemicals and heavy metals.
 Gel bleed inside the body is like glue.
 As Scientific Articles show, low molecular weight siloxanes are extremely toxic.
 Although saline implants may seem as the safer of the two, they are also encased in silicone shells.
 The FDA refers to these also as “Silicone Inflatable (Saline-Filled) Breast Prosthesis.”
 Many of them have faulty valve manufacturing defects that cause a leakage and “backwash” effect.
 Therefore mold can thrive inside saline implants for years, creating biotoxicity, and the health effects are detrimental.
-Textured implants of any kind are some the most problematic because the shell surfaces flake off debris that can get incorporated into the capsules and lymph nodes, and aggravate the immune system.
-Textured implants have also been the most linked to causing BIA-ALCL.
+Textured breast implants are some the most problematic, they have also been the most linked to causing BIA-ALCL and have been recalled in Europe and suspended in other countries; Allergan by far has the highest number of cases recorded (Dr. Clemens, Slide 10).

-Breast implant illness is a silent epidemic.
 The inconvenient truth is that breast implants cause systemic harm.
 The manufacturers have spent a lot of money in trying to buy research to save face and cover up the truth presented in the unbiased research studies.
-Please refer to the breast implant Safety and the Corporate Funding of Doctors and Scientists sections.
+Please refer to breast implant Safety and Corporate Funding of Doctors and Scientists.
+Additionally, under Resources, there is a list of current experts along with some of their research and over 100+ news stories of breast implant illness; ranging from celebrities to women reporting to local news stations.

 Trust your instincts and listen intuitively to your body, it sends you signals through symptoms.
 Time is of essence to the progression of your health.